ComplicatedPhenomenon/Note_in_rST/source/monkey/literature.rst

 .. _arXiv:1602.06825: https://arxiv.org/abs/1602.06825?context=astro-ph.HE

+Why do we study VHE gamma ray?
+- Lorentz invariant violation predicted by theory beyound standard modle.

+- Very high energy photons travel a very very long distance provide a window to infer the properties of intergalactic medium.

+  It can be understand intuitively.
+Since the existence of intergalactic medium affects the track VHE photons.
+In what kind of way did it affects is still a question to me.

+How much have we achieved?

 4. Measuring the correlation length of intergalactic magnetic fields from observations of gamma-ray induced cascades. `arXiv:13072753`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _arXiv:13072753: https://arxiv.org/abs/1307.2753